How planning is different in Northern Ontario

 The role of a planning board

-A planning board is authorized to prepare an official plan for its planning area.
-In Northern Ontario, planning areas are generally made up of various combinations of municipalities and areas without municipal organization but may also include an area consisting of all municipalities or all areas without municipal organization.
+Planning areas are generally made up of various combinations of municipalities and areas without municipal organization but may also include an area consisting entirely of municipalities or entirely of areas without municipal organization.
+There are 17 planning boards located in different parts of Northern Ontario.

-Members of planning boards representing municipalities are appointed by the local municipal councils, and members from the areas without municipal organization by the Minister of Municipal Affairs and Housing.
-The minister decides the number of members to be appointed.
-In addition to preparing official plans and zoning bylaws, planning boards also provide advice and assistance to municipal councils and the minister in matters of local land use planning.
+Members of planning boards representing municipalities are appointed by the local municipal councils, and members representing the areas without municipal organization are appointed by the Minister of Municipal Affairs and Housing.

-Where the authority is delegated, planning boards also carry out planning functions on behalf of the minister, with the exception of the approval of official plans and official plan amendments.
-The delegated functions may include the power to approve subdivisions, grant consents and administer zoning orders.
-A delegated planning board may charge a fee for processing applications.
+Where the authority is delegated, planning boards also carry out some planning functions on behalf of the minister.
+The delegated functions may include the power to approve subdivisions, grant consents and administer zoning orders that have been deemed to be bylaws.
+A planning board may charge a fee for processing applications to it for planning approvals.
+The land use planning decisions of planning boards must be consistent with the Provincial Planning Statement and comply with any other legislative requirements.

 The role of the Minister of Municipal Affairs and Housing

-In Northern Ontario, the minister has authority to:
+In Northern Ontario, the minister protects provincial interests through:

-• protect provincial interests through the input, review and approval of planning applications and decisions
+• input, review and approval of official plans and certain official plan amendments

-• approve development applications (plans of subdivision and consent applications) except in those areas where approval is given to other approval authorities, such as planning boards
+• decision-making on development applications (for example, plans of subdivision, consent applications) except in those areas where approval authority is given to municipalities or planning boards

-The Ministry of Natural Resources and Forestry is responsible for the planning and management of Crown land in Ontario.
+The Ministry of Natural Resources is responsible for the planning and management of Crown land throughout Ontario.
 Its activities are related to the use of Crown land, water, forest, fish, wildlife and mineral aggregates as well as outdoor recreation.

 Preparing official plans and official plan amendments